 (k.5) The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements - Observed

-The Plan Area is currently vacant and does not generate taxable revenue for the city.
+The Plan Area is currently underdeveloped with portions vacant or undeveloped.
 Through private investment and support from the Authority, the Plan Area will development into a vibrant property and be fully utilized.

 Project Development Plan